FAQ/Contact usProducts FAQs

 The surrounding temperature set here should be a temperature that accounts for ambient heat.

-Furthermore, there is no need to include temperature increases due to heat irradiation from the capacitor itself.
+Furthermore, there is no need to include temperature increases due to self-heating of the capacitor.

 • Operating Voltage